Evicting a tenant in Colorado can take around 2 weeks to 4 months, depending on the reason for eviction and whether the tenant contests it.

 - For all other residential tenancies, the landlord must serve a 10 days’ notice to quit

 Unless the lease states otherwise, rent is due at the beginning of each month and is considered late in Colorado the day immediately after its due date.
-Colorado landlords are not required to give tenants a rent payment grace period.
-However, if the lease or rental agreement allows for one, then the landlord must honor it.
+Colorado requires a rent payment grace period of seven days before a landlord can charge a late fee.

 If the tenant does not pay the balance due or move out of the premises by the end of the notice period, the landlord can move forward and file an eviction lawsuit.